ozkary/ozkary.github.io/_posts/2024/2024-01-31-data-engineering-process-fundamentals-introduction-discovery.md

 ---
 title: "Decoding Data: A Journey into the Discovery Phase - Data Engineering Process Fundamentals"
-excerpt: " Data Lakes and Data Warehouses.
-We will explore their roles, differences, and how they collectively empower organizations to harness the true potential of their data. "
+excerpt: " we will delve into the essential building blocks of data engineering, placing a spotlight on the discovery process.
+From framing the problem statement to navigating the intricacies of exploratory data analysis (EDA) using Python."
 last_modified_at: 2023-10-25T13:00:00
 header:
   teaser: "../assets/2024/ozkary-data-engineering-process-decoding-data-with-discovery.png"